KitwareMedical/UTM/Example/Annulus/README.md

 The default behavior is to keep the total mass constant from image to image, but to allow that mass to vary in its distribution between the outer vs inner annulus.
-After computing optimal transport features, this should produce transport cost images that detect the trade-off in mass that occurs between the inner and out annulus.
+After computing optimal transport features, this should produce transport cost images that detect the trade-off in mass that occurs between the inner and outer annulus.
 Here is an example where we are correlating the transport cost feature with the mass of the outer annulus:

 ![example screenshot](shiny-example-case1.png)